cfreer/PerfectTeam/reports/weekly_status_report_4.md

 - Set up testing and write tests for Team and Player (Caroline)

 ### Progress and Issues
 We got our CI and testing set up through GitHub for both the frontend and backend this week.
+We were able to fix the React version and library issues for the frontend and finish the NavBar, App, and Home page components.
+We also added unit testing for React components using Jest.
+Besides meeting on Zoom for our weekly team meeting, meeting in person to work on the homework assignment worked well for us.
+We learned how to set up GitHub Actions to automate testing.

 ### Plans and Goals
 - Finish first draft of backend (Caroline, Ned, Juan)